 2021 Subaru Forester vs Nissan Rogue

-But is the 2021 Nissan Rogue one of them?
-And why does it struggle to best the Forester?
-Well, there are a lot of things to enjoy about the Rogue.
-It has been fully redesigned for 2021, giving buyers a fresh-faced look, more additional features, and upgrades to the technology.
-There is also the new line-topping Platinum trim level, which comes equipped with a digital instrument panel, a wireless charging pad, quilted stitching on the upgraded leather upholstery, a head-up display, and heated rear outboard seats.
+Are the 2021 Nissan Rogue one of them?
+And why does it struggle to match up against the Forester?
+There's plenty to love about the Rogue; it has been fully redesigned for 2021 with a fresh face, more features, and upgrades in technology.
+Plus there's the Platinum trim level which comes equipped with digital instrument panel, wireless charging pad, quilted stitching on upgraded leather upholstery plus head-up display and heated rear outboard seats - perfect for winter driving!

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.